xomicloud/xomi/README.md

 - [Authentication (authenticate)](#authentication)
 - [Account information (account)](#account_information)

-This readme file contains installation and usage instructions as well as specifications of all of the functionality involved.
-The tutorials and knowledge base articles referenced throughout may provide a friendlier introduction to this package, however, and they are collected in the related links section near the end.
+This readme file contains installation instructions and usage examples.
+The tutorials and knowledge base articles referenced throughout may provide a friendlier introduction, however, and they are collected in the related links section near the end.

 ## Installation